 Telegram is free of charge and free of ads and available on the web, Android, iOS and desktops.

 Google has definitely taken care of everything you might need for remote work.
-Hangouts Chat is useful for those who use it for voice and video calls in order not to be torn between multiple services.
-On Hangouts a user is able to create group chats and invite new members to the service and chats specifically.
+Chat is useful for those who use it for voice and video calls in order not to be torn between multiple services.
+In Google Chat, a user can create group chats and invite new members to the service and chats specifically.

-Hangouts is not as advanced as Telegram.
+Chat is not as advanced as Telegram.
 It’s a free messenger that allows you to make video calls (private and group), and exchange images and emoji.
-If that’s all you need, Hangouts is okay.
+If that’s all you need, Chat is okay.

-It’s low-cost and is fully equipped to help you with your remote experience.
-There are private and group chats for ordinary communication, rooms and bots for maximum productivity.
+There is also GOOGLE MEET.
+It’s low-cost and fully equipped to help you with your remote work experience.
+There are private and group chats for ordinary communication, as well as rooms and bots for maximum productivity.

 WhatsApp is very popular for private use.
 It helps with business goals too.
 WhatsApp for business has been created for improving your performance and communication with customers.